JGCRI/gcamfaostat/README.md

 ### Package structure

-* `gcamfaostat` processes [input data](https://jgcri.github.io/gcamfaostat/articles/vignette_preparing_data.html#metadata) to output data in a format that is needed for downstream processing and modeling, e.g., [data used in gcamdata-aglu-FAO](https://github.com/JGCRI/gcam-core/tree/master/input/gcamdata/inst/extdata/aglu/FAO) (see the schmatic below).
+* `gcamfaostat` processes [input data](https://jgcri.github.io/gcamfaostat/articles/vignette_preparing_data.html#metadata) to output data in a format that is needed for downstream processing and modeling, e.g., [data used in gcamdata-aglu-FAO](https://github.com/JGCRI/gcam-core/tree/master/input/gcamdata/inst/extdata/aglu/FAO) (see the schematic below).
 * Input data was stored in the [Prebuilt Data](https://github.com/JGCRI/gcamfaostat/blob/main/data/PREBUILT_DATA.rda) of the package.
 The raw data is archived on Zenodo (see URL in the [`FF_download_RemoteArchive`](https://github.com/JGCRI/gcamfaostat/blob/main/R/xfaostat_helper_funcs.R#L144) function) to ensure the processing is 100% replicable.
 Users can also download the latest data using [`FF_download_FAOSTAT`](https://github.com/JGCRI/gcamfaostat/blob/main/R/xfaostat_helper_funcs.R#90).
 * All intermediate processing and data flows are transparent and traceable.
 See [Processing Flow](https://jgcri.github.io/gcamfaostat/articles/vignette_processing_flow.html) for data-tracing examples.